qvn/GitPages/_posts/2013-09-30-Heat-Trasfer-Coefficient-For-Steam-Out-Scenario.md

 Water (heating or cooling)   | 50-3,000
 Air                          | 0.2-10

-*Source: Table 11.2 Magnitudes of heat-transfer Coefficients (p.343, McCabe)*
+*Source: Table 11.2 Magnitudes of Heat-Transfer Coefficients (p.343, McCabe)*

 We will most likely have a drop-wise condensation on the steam side.
 However, from the info above, the heat transfer coefficient for steam is around *a thousand time* more than that of air.
 Therefore: